full-elevator/FFTdraw/README.md

 # Previous commits

  - Added an option to pad the input with zeros to increase frequency domain resolution.
-Achieved by inputing different _lim_x_ and _fft_length_ parameters.
+Achieved by setting different _lim_x_ and _fft_length_ parameters.
  - Added line smoothening to make the sound wider/deeper/mellower.
  - Removed the MS Paint-based input (bad!) in the initial commit.